OpenBEL/openbel-api/tools/migrations/0.6.x/README.md

 ## MongoDB Migrations for 0.6.x

-The 0.6.x version of OpenBEL API introduces a change to how evidence facets are stored in MongoDB.
+The 0.6.x version of OpenBEL API introduces a change to how nanopub facets are stored in MongoDB.

 ### Change Detail